Vinniezorp/ZO-RP-OMP-VIN-SCRAPYARD/README.md

 You will require the following libraries to run and compile the game mode.
 They have not been included with this source code as they are separate open source projects.
 Logan's map file is also not included with this source as it is his project, and he updates and allows me usage of it for the ZO-RP server only, not for other servers.
 An empty copy of the SQLite file is also provided.

 - [Open.MP server v1.4.0.2779](https://github.com/openmultiplayer/open.mp/releases/tag/v1.4.0.2779)
-  - Download the windows version to get the latest version of the PAWN compiler
+  - Download the Windows version to get the latest version of the PAWN compiler
 - [YSI v5.10.0006](https://github.com/pawn-lang/YSI-Includes/releases/download/v5.10.0006/YSI-Includes.zip) (See below for list of YSI libraries currently in use)
   - y_commands
   - y_dialog